Shakeskeyboarde/eslint-config-rational/README.md

 > Note: This is a personal project and may not be suitable for all projects, but feel free to open issues for bugs or suggestions.
 ## Getting Started

-Install the `eslint-config-rational` package and peer dependencies.
+Install the `eslint-config-rational` package and its peer dependencies.

 > Note: Only ESLint v8 is currently supported.